Committees of the Board of Governors

 The Audit Committee provides independent oversight into ACOFP’s accounting and financial reporting and oversees the annual audits.
 The audit committee may oversee a broad range of areas under the blanket of this primary purpose.

-The mission of the Awards Committee is to accept, evaluate and recommend the applications for Fellows, Physician of the Year, and other ACOFP awards.
+The mission of the Awards Committee is to accept, evaluate and recommend the applications for fellows and all other ACOFP awards.

 Constitution & Bylaws/Policy & Organizational Review Committee